Blocked6Iu/run-items-generator/README.md

 4. Delta-enabled datasets are initially loaded with **developer-defined defaults** but transition to fully **automated incremental processing**.
 5. **ETL parameters are dynamically applied**, ensuring procedural logic runs only within its corresponding layer.

-## Pipeline Parameters

-The **01-Main** pipeline takes 6 parameters, 4 of which are type Int, 2 are type Bool.
-These 6 parameters are:
-**Integer Pipeline Parameters**
-run_from_layer
-run_layer_only
-run_from_run_item_id
-run_run_item_id_only

-**Boolean Pipeline Parameters**
-run_from_first_failure
-run_failed_items_only

-Validation checks are completed by the pipeline (by running the pipeline **02-Parameter-Check**) in order to ensure consistency.
-The pipeline will reject any invalid parameters that are input.
-Rules for valid parameters are:

-1. All integer parameters are 0 and both boolean parameters are false (default, run all)
-2. All integer parameters are 0 and only one of the boolean parameters are true
-3. Only one integer parameter is greater than 0, all other are 0, and both boolean parameters are false

-Any other configuration of the pipeline parameters is invalid and the pipeline will stop processing.

-This framework provides a **scalable, metadata-driven, and developer-friendly** approach for managing ADF data pipelines efficiently. 🚀
+This framework provides a `scalable, metadata-driven, and developer-friendly` approach for managing ADF data pipelines efficiently. 🚀